2018 New Zealand Photography Tour

 Our New Zealand photography tour is for photographers of all experience levels, from novice to experienced.
 In short, this tour is for anyone who wants to explore and photograph stunning scenery with a fun group of like-minded people.
 The workshop is limited to 8 participants for a small, personal feel.
 And there are two instructors, giving the workshop a 4-to-1 ratio for maximum 1-on-1 feedback and instruction.

 This is a learning-focused tour and workshop, meaning that we make every effort to have you leave the workshop a better photographer.
 But that doesn’t mean we spend our time in a classroom.
 On the contrary, all instruction on this tour takes place in-the-field in amazing locations, and is relaxed, constructive, and personal.
 We encourage understanding your camera’s settings in order to break into new creative realms.
 There is a strong emphasis on producing striking and powerful compositions, as well as telling a story with your photos.
-New Zealand has supremely dark skies so we’ll also talk about night photography and light-painting.
 In addition, the workshop will discuss aspects of post-processing and digital workflow.
 Topics we will discuss include:

 • Transforming your artistic vision into memorable photographs